MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/device-lifecycle.md

 # Microsoft Managed Desktop product lifecycle

 Microsoft Managed Desktop benefits end-users assuring that they always use devices that offer the best performance, reliability, design, and security capabilities (such as support for features like Windows Hello).
-To accomplish this, Microsoft Managed Desktop maintains a short catalog of continuously updated [approved devices].
+To accomplish this, Microsoft Managed Desktop maintains a short catalog of continuously updated [approved devices](device-list.md).

-This topic details the lifecycleof devices as they are added and removed from the approved catalog.
+This topic details the lifecycle of devices as they are added and removed from the approved catalog.

 > [!NOTE]
 > In this topic, we'll make a distinction between a "device" and a "product."
 By “device,” we mean one individual, specific computer.
 For example, “Serial number 1234”, “Bill’s laptop”, “Shared VM XYZ” refer to specific devices.
 A “product”, however, refers to a collection or family of devices.
-For example, “Surface Laptop”, “Dell Latitude 123”, etc. This is important because products are added to our approved list, or catalog, and devices are what get enrolled into Microsoft Managed Desktop.
+For example, “Fabrikam Laptop”, “Adatum ZX450 Laptop”, etc. This is important because products are added to our [approved list](device-list.md), or catalog, and devices are what get enrolled into Microsoft Managed Desktop.

 ## Product lifecycle